interlay/interbtc-api/README.md

-# interbtc-js
+# interbtc-api

 ## About

-The interbtc TypeScript library connects the Polkadot ecosystem with Bitcoin.
-It allows the creation of interBTC, a fungible token that represents Bitcoin in the Polkadot ecosystem.
-InterBTC is backed by Bitcoin 1:1 and allows redeeming of the equivalent amount of Bitcoins by relying on a collateralized third-party (Vaults).
+The interbtc TypeScript library connects the Polkadot and Kusama ecosystems with Bitcoin.
+It allows the creation of interBTC on Polkadot and kBTC on Kusama, fungible "wrapped" tokens that represent Bitcoin.
+Wrapped tokens are backed by Bitcoin 1:1 and allow redeeming of the equivalent amount of Bitcoins by relying on a collateralized third-party (Vaults).
 In comparison to other bridge constructions (like tBTC, wBTC, or RenVM) _anyone_ can become an intermediary by depositing collateral making interBTC the only truly open system.

 The bridge itself follows the detailed specification: <a href="https://interlay.gitlab.io/interbtc-spec/" target="_blank"><strong>Explore the specification »</strong></a>